Fireworks

 Lakeside House Advertising

 The illustration below can best be viewed at the Lake Winnipesaukee Historical Society museum, where an enlarged version in COLOR hangs on the wall.
-The illustration is from the 1892 Town & City Atlas of New Hampshire, published in Boston by D.H.Hurd & Co.
+The black and white illustration is from the 1892 Town & City Atlas of New Hampshire, published in Boston by D.H.Hurd & Co.
+The color version was hand painted in oil by Ian Raymond Photography of Laconia, and appeared on the cover of the Weirs Times July 8, 1993 issue.

 An advertising card from 1881 or 1882.
 As telephone service in Weirs Beach began in 1881, and L.R.
 Weeks died in late 1882, this card can be precisely dated.
 Similar in size to a postcard, but not a postcard, as private postcards were not legal until 1898.
 The card was actually salmon colored.